Using protein blocks to build custom fragment libraries from protein structures: Conclusion

 \section{Conclusion}

-Our work shows that structural alphabets are useful to find fragments for prediction of protein structures in template-free modelling approaches.
-SAs are indeed more liberating when compared to amino acids sequence based fragment libraries due to their potential in accessing a more expanded conformational space.
-This aids in broadening the search space without losing the potential to capture the native fold of the target protein.
-They can successfully be implemented in foraging potential structural homologues for proteins sharing otherwise low or no aminoc acid sequence similarity.
-We show here that fragments covering the entire length of small proteins can be readily generated easing the task for structure prediction protocols.
+Our results demonstrate that structural alphabets, such as Protein Blocks, are powerful tools for mapping and recovering structurally redundant regions from representative protein databases.
+Compared to amino acid sequence-based fragment libraries, SAs enable access to a broader conformational space, often overlooked in sequence-based approaches.
+This expands the search space while maintaining the ability to capture the native fold of target proteins.
+PB-mined fragments can also reveal subtle backbone variations that have evolved to enhance protein stability or function across different folds.
+Importantly, our approach enables the identification of structural homologs among proteins with low or no sequence similarity, and readily generates fragments covering the full length of small proteins, thereby facilitating structure prediction protocols.

-Since, PBs are local conformations represented in the form of 1D sequence, the tenacity of pulling fragments sharing similar fold is higher when compared to the possibility of that happening with amino acid sequence comparison.
-Longer fragments representing entire domains can be extracted using the protocol.
-In general, PBs hold a promising step towards protein structure prediction protocols using the local conformations as a starting point.
+Because PBs represent local conformations as one-dimensional sequences, they increase the likelihood of retrieving fragments with similar folds compared to amino acid sequence alignments.
+The protocol also allows extraction of longer fragments, potentially encompassing entire domains.
+Overall, PBs offer a promising foundation for protein structure prediction, using local conformations as a starting point.

+Recent advances in FBD have been markedly accelerated by the integration of deep learning techniques, particularly diffusion models and autoregressive frameworks.
+Notable examples include RFdiffusion, a diffusion-based model for de novo protein backbone generation \cite{watson2023novo}, PepHAR, a hotspot-guided peptide design method leveraging multi-fragment autoregressive extension \cite{li2024hotspot} and FrameFlow, a fast protein backbone generation framework based on SE(3) flow matching \cite{yim2024improved}.
+These data-driven approaches enhance the precision, diversity, and scalability of protein design.

+Importantly, our PB-based strategy can be seamlessly incorporated into classical FBD pipelines.
+Following the definition of a target architecture—such as a Rossmann-like $\alpha$/$\beta$ domain or a helical bundle—deep learning-based models can be employed during the fragment selection and backbone assembly stage, augmenting traditional methodologies (e.g., \cite{huang2022backbone}).
+Subsequent steps include sequence optimization, where side-chain packing and energetics are refined, and in silico validation, during which the designed structure is assessed using conformational sampling and state-of-the-art structure prediction tools such as AlphaFold2 \cite{jumper2021highly} to ensure folding competence and structural integrity.
+Ultimately, experimental validation—through expression, folding assays, and high-resolution structural determination—remains essential to confirm design success and guide further improvements.